jasonwidjajadev/bigbrain-static-demo/BONUS.md

-# Extra Features
+# Extra features, please have a look at BigBrain.pdf in the same folder

 ## Branding

 - Favicon: on the tab of the webpage to make the site clearly distinguishable
-- Colour: cyan and orange as the primary color, but throughout the game we used bold primary colour to show the fun quiz nature of the game
+- Colour: hot pink and cyan as the primary color, but throughout the game we used bold primary colour to show the fun quiz nature of the game
 - Font Nunito as distinguishable easy to read and fun font

 ## Navigation